Understanding Higher Education’s Digital Transformation

 Access to educational resources

-In addition to making everyday lectures, discussions, and projects inside of the classroom more exciting, gamification is also boosting engagement in co-curricular activities; points, leaderboards, reward programs, and other gamified elements are motivating more students to join student organizations and attend campus events.
+- Gamification: Gamifying student-facing platforms has made education more interactive and engaging through inspiring student involvement and enhancing the learning experience.
+Gamification is also boosting engagement in co-curricular activities; points, leaderboards, reward programs, and other elements are motivating more students to join organizations and attend campus events.

-By providing institutions with valuable, real-time insights into student performance, engagement, and behavior, data analytics has revolutionized how higher education professionals make strategic decisions.
+- Data analytics for decision-making: By providing institutions with valuable, real-time insights into student performance, engagement, and behavior, data analytics has revolutionized how colleges and universities use metrics to better understand students and make decisions that improve support services, classroom experiences, enrollment strategies, and more.

-The digital transformation allows institutions to more easily track student participation via mobile swipe-in technology, garner information on website visitors through CRM systems or SIS, analyze engagement with institutional communication, better understand enrollment trends through visualization, and more.
+Digital transformation allows institutions to more easily track student participation via mobile swipe-in technology, garner information on website visitors through CRM systems or SIS, analyze engagement with institutional communication, better understand enrollment trends through visualization, and more.

 Most importantly, emerging technologies make it possible for more administrators (beyond data and research specialists) to become data-informed decision-makers.